cj-zhukov/sync-tool/README.md

 - `workers`: int count files for uploading in parallel example: 10
 - `chunk_size`: int size in MiB, if less then whole file will be uploaded, else by chunk example: 10
 - `max_chunks`: int count of chunks for file, describes max file to be uploaded example: 10000
+- `files_to_ignore`: arr list of files to be ignored example: [".DS_Store"]
+- `retries`: int how many times try to reupload file example: 5
+- `chunk_retries`: int how many times try to reupload chunk for the file example: 5
+- `chunk_workers`: int count chunks for the file for uploading in parallel example: 10

 ## Max file size
 chunk_size (MiB) * max_chunks (int) = max file size